kevinkoech357/hashnode-articles/clq43zpk9000108jl68chgxpn.md

 **Tech Talk**

-For the frontend, I decided to dive deep into the core trio – HTML5, Bootstrap5, and JavaScript.
+For the front end, I decided to dive deep into the core trio – HTML5, Bootstrap5, and JavaScript.
 No fancy frameworks here – just a commitment to understanding the building blocks of the web, resulting in a custom, lightweight user interface.

 The backend got the love of Flask – simplicity and efficiency were the name of the game.
-And for our data, SQLite came in as the reliable database companion – lightweight and perfectly aligned with the project's scope.
+For our data, SQLite came in as the reliable database companion – lightweight and perfectly aligned with the project's scope.

 When it came to recording the magic happening on screens, the MediaRecorder API took the spotlight.
 Leveraging native browser support, it became the tool for capturing audio and video streams seamlessly.